Some General Bacteriology Laboratory Topics

 Until mid-2014, I taught the Microbiology 102 laboratory course at UW-Madison (formerly "Bacteriology 102"), and we informed the students at the start that we are working with the relatively small universe of bacterial species that are "easy to grow" and, for that matter, easy to test in the laboratory.
-Far from being of limited consequence, they are the type of organism that (depending on the particular species) can proliferate in food (causing spoilage), the general environment (participating in various levels of biodegradation), and us (causing disease), and they can also "contaminate" things in general.
+Far from being of limited consequence, they are the type of organism that can proliferate in food (causing spoilage), the general environment (participating in various levels of biodegradation), and us (causing disease), and they can also "contaminate" things in general.
 These organisms can be readily isolated from natural samples and food products as we will find out from time to time.

 John Lindquist: homepage, complete site outline